HenryWilder/henry-refactors/README.md

-# henry-refactors README
+# henryrefactors README

-This is the README for your extension "henry-refactors".
+This is the README for your extension "henryrefactors".
 After writing up a brief description, we recommend including the following sections.

 ## Features